 Things were only set to get better in 2018.
 Ros and Allstar B took 3rd place at Badminton, Zenshera also 3rd at Luhmuhlen, both horses earning a place on the short list for the World Equestrian Games.
 It was Allstar B who made the flight to the States, and an immaculate dressage score finish resulted in both a team gold medal and the individual title of World Champions.

 Allstar B finished the season as the British Eventing top points winner for the year, with Zenshera second following a 5th place at Pau CCI4*.
 Ros ranked 2nd on the FEI World Rider Points table.

 She remains totally grounded.
 “I am incredibly lucky to be based at Hallington, with such supportive and forward thinking parents.
 Mum not only spends hours every day helping me but she has developed her livery business and so our facilities are superb,” says Ros.
-“I continue to love my sport, playing netball and hockey, as well as diving, and I enjoy spending time with my friends and family.”
+“I continue to love my sport, and will return to playing netball and hockey, as well as diving, and I enjoy spending time with my friends and family.”